-This book compares two state-sponsored history writing projects in the 1970s in Indonesia and the Philippines to analyze the dynamics of state-scholars relations in the two countries.
-Known respectively as Sejarah Nasional Indonesia (SNI) and the Tadhana Project, these projects were initiated by the Suharto and Marcos authoritarian regimes against the backdrop of rising and competing nationalisms, as well as the regimes’ efforts at political consolidation.
-The author illuminates the contents and contexts of the two projects and, more importantly, to provide a nuanced characterization of the relationship between embodiments of power (state, dictators, government officials) and knowledge (intellectuals, historians, history).
+Examining two state-sponsored history writing projects in Indonesia and the Philippines in the 1970s, this book illuminates the contents and contexts of the two projects and, more importantly, provides a nuanced characterization of the relationship between embodiments of power (state, dictators, government officials) and knowledge (intellectuals, historians, history).

-Offering pathways to re-examining the role of well-meaning scholars and scholarship in creating and sustaining unequal power relations in society, the book presents the implications of this alternative line of analysis for ethics of scholarly practice and knowledge consumption in general.
-It will be of intrest to academics in the fields on Southeast Asian history and politics, nationalism, historiography, intellectual history and the sociology of knowledge.
+Analyzing the dynamics of state–scholar relations in the two countries, the book will be of interest to academics in the fields on Southeast Asian history and politics, nationalism, historiography, intellectual history, postocolonial studies, cultural studies, and the sociology of knowledge.

-4. The Making of the Sejarah Nasional Indonesia (SNI)
+4 The making of Sejarah Nasional Indonesia (SNI)

 Rommel A. Curaming is Senior Assistant Professor at the Universiti Brunei Darussalam (UBD).
 His areas of research include comparative historiography, history and memory of violence, historical theory, and knowledge politics in Southeast Asia, mainly Indonesia and the Philippines.